 It was initiated in 1995 by Louis-Albert de Broglie who started to cultivate a collection of tomato varieties he had gathered during his many trips, in the gardens of the the Château de la Bourdaisière, at Mont-Louis-sur-Loire (Indre et Loire).

-The tomato conservatory is first and foremost a place of beauty and wonder, dedicated to the diversity and lavishness
+The tomato conservatory is first and foremost a place of beauty and wonder, dedicated to the

 One of its top priority is to create, experiment and sensitize towards a better knowledge, preservation and enhancement of tomatoe varieties; a thousand years-old fruit of astonishing diversity.